mpv-player/mpv/DOCS/man/input.rst

     Other fields (might be changed or removed in the future):

     ``eof``
-        True if the reader thread has hit the end of the file.
+        Whether the reader thread has hit the end of the file.

     ``underrun``
-        True if the reader thread could not satisfy a decoder's request for a new packet.
+        Whether the reader thread could not satisfy a decoder's request for a new packet.

     ``idle``
-        True if the thread is currently not reading.
+        Whether the thread is currently not reading.

     ``total-bytes``
         Sum of packet bytes (plus some overhead estimation) of the entire packet queue, including cached seekable ranges.

 ``demuxer-via-network``
-    Returns ``yes`` if the stream demuxed via the main demuxer is most likely played via network.
+    Whether the stream demuxed via the main demuxer is most likely played via network.
 What constitutes "network" is not always clear, might be used for other types of untrusted streams, could be wrong in certain cases, and its definition might be changing.
 Also, external files (like separate audio files or streams) do not influence the value of this property (currently).

 ``demuxer-start-time`` (R)
     Returns the start time reported by the demuxer in fractional seconds.

 ``paused-for-cache``
-    Returns ``yes`` when playback is paused because of waiting for the cache.
+    Whether playback is paused because of waiting for the cache.

 ``cache-buffering-state``
     Return the percentage (0-100) of the cache fill status until the player will unpause (related to ``paused-for-cache``).

 ``eof-reached``
-    Returns ``yes`` if end of playback was reached, ``no`` otherwise.
+    Whether the end of playback was reached.
 Note that this is usually interesting only if ``--keep-open`` is enabled, since otherwise the player will immediately play the next file (or exit or enter idle mode), and in these cases the ``eof-reached`` property will logically be cleared immediately after it's set.

 ``seeking``
-    Returns ``yes`` if the player is currently seeking, or otherwise trying to restart playback.
-(It's possible that it returns ``yes`` while a file is loaded.
+    Whether the player is currently seeking, or otherwise trying to restart playback.
+(It's possible that it returns ``yes``/true while a file is loaded.
 This is because the same underlying code is used for seeking and resyncing.)

 ``mixer-active``
-    Return ``yes`` if the audio mixer is active, ``no`` otherwise.
+    Whether the audio mixer is active.

     This option is relatively useless.
 Before mpv 0.18.1, it could be used to infer behavior of the ``volume`` property.